henrique-milli/analisi-sanremo/README.md

 ## Conclusion

-This project provides insights into the themes and sentiments prevalent in the Sanremo Music Festival songs, confirming the initial observation of the prevalence of love songs.
+This project provides insights into the themes in the Sanremo Music Festival songs, confirming the initial observation of the prevalence of love songs and unlocking other interesting patterns.
+The visualizations help to understand the distribution of themes, genres, and sentiments in the songs, including the gender differences, providing a comprehensive overview of the festival's music.